appcelerator-archive/ti.quicklook/ios/documentation/view.md

 ## Events

-### indexChanged

-Fired when the index of this view changes.
-Two properties are available in the first argument passed to any handlers:

-* index [int]: The zero-based index of the visible document
-* url [string]: The URL of the visible document

 ### click

 Fired when a URL is clicked in one of the previewed documents.
 If you do not register for this click event, the default